 Hula Nature Reserve

 The draining of the 15,000 acres of the Hula Lake and swamps began in 1951.
 At the urging of nature conservationists, 800 acres of the swamp were left as a nature reserve to preserve its unique flora and fauna - minus its malaria-bearing mosquitoes.
-This was the first nature reserve to be created in Israel.
+This was the first nature reserve created in Israel.
 However, water escaped from the dikes and the peat soil dried out, such that the preservation site itself needed preservation!
-All this was fixed many years ago and this site nicely fulfills its objectives.
+All this was fixed many years ago and this site now nicely fulfills its objectives.

 Directions: Enter “Hula” into Waze and click on “Hula Valley Nature Reserve, Hula Valley”.